Facebook loves video

-They also added features like Facebook live and stories to make it easy for people to produce and upload videos.
+They also added features like Facebook Live and Stories to make it easy for people to produce and upload videos.

-And, of course they created new ad formats to give advertisers a way to leverage video in their marketing.
+And, of course, they created new ad formats to give advertisers a way to leverage video in their marketing.

 Facebook also made some changes behind the scenes.

-The revolution continues.
-In 2018, Facebook decided that users are watching videos on the platform too passively.
+The revolution continues: In 2018, Facebook decided that users are watching videos on the platform too passively.
 They’re now actively working to improve how well the platform drives video engagement.

-All this history leads us to two conclusions:
+This all leads us to two conclusions:

 Experiment: Video versus static image

+In our experience, videos nearly always beat out static images on Facebook.
 To prove it, we ran a simple experiment to compare the performance of one versus the other.

 For both campaigns, we chose leads as our objective.